hortynz/n8n-gcp/README.md

    ```bash
    sudo sh /opt/setup_cloudflare.sh
    ```
    Follow the instructions to set up the Cloudflare tunnel.
 When prompted, copy/paste the URL in a browser and then select the domain you want to tunnel and authorize it.
 The cert will be downloaded to the server and your DNS name will be updated with the tunnelID.
+At the end, Ctrl-C to exit to the shell.

 ## Cost Considerations
 - The [E2 micro-instance](https://cloud.google.com/free/docs/free-cloud-features#compute) is under GCP's always-free tier, implying no cost for 24/7 operation within their defined limits.
 However, always verify the latest policies with Google, Cloudflare Tunnel, FastAPI, and n8n to ensure you understand their latest policies.